 * US Airways and American approve merger

-* Cisco shares slip as results hit by lower Europe revenue
+* Cisco shares slip alongside its revenue from Europe

 NEW YORK, Feb 14 U.S. stock index futures fell

-on Thursday in the wake of weaker-than-expected growth data from
+on Thursday, in the wake of weaker-than-expected growth data

-Europe and Japan and a disappointing outlook from technology
+from Europe and Japan and a disappointing outlook from

-The French and German economies shrank more than expected in
+* The French and German economies shrank more than expected

-the fourth quarter of 2012, and a 0.6 percent contraction in the
+in the fourth quarter of 2012, data showed, and a 0.6 percent

-euro zone was the steepest for the bloc since the first quarter
+contraction in the euro zone was the steepest for the bloc since

 crushing expectations of a modest return to growth and adding